arnostrubas/bidirectional-Dijkstra/README.md

 3 - part when you can select what version of the algorithm is used
-    if Dijkstra algorithm is selected in atleast one of the strategies, Dijkstra algorithm is used !!!CURENTLY ONLY SEARCH - 'AFTER ONE VERTEX' AND END - 'SAME VERTEX CLOSED' STRATEGIES ARE IMPLEMENTED!!!!!! when not using Dijkstra, these two are used
+    if Dijkstra algorithm is selected in atleast one of the strategies, Dijkstra algorithm is used when not using Dijkstra, these two are used

 4 - Main buttons.